On the Threshold of Drop Fragmentation under Impulsive Acceleration: Results

-\Cref{fig:ohd_P} illustrates the pressure fields for two such cases with only $\Ohd$ as the varying parameter and $\rho = 1000, \Oho = 0.001$.
-Both cases show very similar (high) stagnation pressures and an $\Re_0$ of $4472$ results in an well-defined downstream vortex, which is detached from their periphery.
-This in conjunction with the large inertia of these droplets elicits negligible forward motion of their periphery with respect to their cores.
-As expected at $t^*\approx 1$, both cases show a flat pancake and start of rim formation.
-However, for case (b), we observe a high pressure zone at the upstream pole, which hints to the start of a plume.
-The internal flow of the droplet shown in \cref{fig:ohd_vel}(b) hints at its cause.
-An instability appears at its upstream pole which motivates a flow from the periphery to the upstream pole of the droplet hugging its upstream surface.
-A larger $\mu_d$ tends to dampen out possible instabilities discouraging the appearance of such plumes.
-Given (b) has a droplet viscosity 100 times smaller compared to (a), the development of a prominent capillary instability and corresponding pancake shape is reasonable.
-Furthermore, the instability arises at the upstream pole, which is a stagnation point and sees the highest accelerations of any location on the droplet.
-This matches with the definition of Rayleigh-Taylor instabilities, and might be the primary mechanism behind the development of a plume of this kind.
-According to \cite{Villermaux2007} \cite{Jalaal2014}, an increase in density discontinuity motivates the formation of RT instability.
-This behavior is observed in current simulations as well, as only the cases with $\rho = 500$ or $1000$ and for the lowest $\Ohd$ values form an unstable plume.
+\Cref{fig:ohd_P} illustrates the pressure fields for two such cases with $\rho = 1000, \Oho = 0.001$, and a varying $\Ohd$.
+Both cases show very similar (high) stagnation pressures and an $\Re_0$ of $4472$ results in a well-defined downstream vortex detached from their peripheries, indicative of their large local and total inertia.
+As expected, at $t^*\approx 1$, both cases form a flat pancake and the onset of rim formation.
+However, for the drop in case (b), we observe a high-pressure zone at its upstream pole that hints at the initiation of a plume.
+The internal flow field in \cref{fig:ohd_vel}(b) reveals an instability at the upstream pole of the drop, motivating a flow from its periphery to its upstream pole, hugging its upstream surface.
+The smaller viscosity of the drop in case (b) (100 times smaller) facilitates the development of a prominent capillary instability at its pole and the corresponding pancake-plume shape.
+Furthermore, the location of the instability (i.e., the upstream pole) is a stagnation point and sees the highest accelerations out of all regions of the drop.
+This matches with the definition of Rayleigh-Taylor instabilities and might be the primary mechanism behind the development of a plume of this kind.
+According to \cite{Villermaux2007,Jalaal2014}, an increase in density discontinuity motivates the formation of RT instabilities.
+Our current simulations also show this behavior, as only the cases with $\rho = 500$ or $1000$ and for the lowest $\Ohd$ values form an unstable plume.